 When I saw the Priceless movie come up in my review queue I had a question.
 I wondered what an inspirational film “shining a light into the dark world of human trafficking” would reveal.
 I mean, how do you do that?

 Dubbed a romantic drama, Priceless follows James Stevens (Grammy-award winning singer Joel Smallbone from For King and Country) on a red-eye delivery with a mysterious package.
 Sketchy.
 Stevens is troubled, complicated, and in over his head.
-He realises this once he hears crying coming from the back of his delivery truck.
+He realizes this once he hears crying coming from the back of his delivery truck.
 What are those girls doing back there?
 Now what does he do?

 The problem is, in his heart he knows what’s going on and compassion compels him to do something.
 This is where things get gritty.
 Stevens, with the help of a new friend, dives in headfirst trying to save the girls.
 He doesn’t know what he’s doing, he doesn’t know what he’ll do next, but he is driven—to the point of risking relationships with his family.

-There aren’t any surprises in this indie drama but it does pose important questions we might find easier to ignore.
+There aren’t any surprises in this indie drama but it does pose important questions we might find easier to ignore